Sarahadre/sarahadre/README.md

 <p>
   After exploring the field of communication and marketing, where I worked with interest but without true passion, I decided to embark on an intensive web development training to   redirect myself, and I finally feel like I have found my path.
 For me, web development represents an ideal balance between creativity and logic.
 </p>
-&nbsp;&nbsp;&nbsp;&nbsp;🌱I'm currently practising all the technical languages I have learnt and new ones
+&nbsp;&nbsp;&nbsp;&nbsp;🌱&nbsp; I'm currently practising all the technical languages I have learnt and new ones
 <br>
 <br>